Climate Intelligence, Defence and Analytics

 Do you offer a global service?

-Scientinel offers a global online service, but we have a strict no flying policy.
-Currently Scientinel operates from Denmark, Sweden and Norway.
-Our consultants are able to provide a wide range of services online, but we will never fly for business purposes.
+At Scientinel we offer a global online service, but we have a strict no flying policy.
+Currently we operates from Denmark, Sweden and Norway.
+Our consultants are able to provide a wide range of services online, but we will not fly for business purposes.

-Scientinel was founded in 2012 by Diogo de Gusmão-Sørensen, then a senior climate scientist at the Met Office Hadley Centre (UK).
-Since then it has grown to a small team of fifteen, and is focusses entirely on climate consultancy.
+Scientinel was founded in 2012 by Diogo de Gusmão-Sørensen, following his work as a senior climate scientist at the Met Office Hadley Centre (UK).
+Since then it has grown to a small team of twelve, focussing entirely on climate consultancy.

 The Scientinel team believes that business-as-usual scenarios are no longer fit for purpose.
 This is derived from our very own professional experience where high-end projections from merely 15 years ago have become today’s average scenarios.